-In it, you play as a ninja tasked with delivering an ancient scroll to the top of a mountain whose path is littered with an assortment of supernatural monsters and deadly traps.
-Along the way you’ll master the art of “cloudstepping” while acquiring new powers and tools, such as a grappling hook and glide ability that open up new areas.
+You play as a ninja tasked with delivering an ancient scroll to the top of a mountain whose path is littered with an assortment of supernatural monsters and deadly traps.
+Along the way, you’ll master the art of “cloudstepping” while acquiring new powers and tools, such as a grappling hook and glide ability that open up new areas.

 Dead Cells (PC, PS4, Xbox One, Switch)

 Dead Cells is a fast-paced, 2D-roguelike with enough Metroidvania elements to warrant including it on this list.
 The game revolves around exploring procedurally-generated dungeons in search of blueprints that allow you to craft better gear while under constant attack from groups of enemies.

 After your inevitable death, you’re brought right back to the start, this time with slightly more resources than your last run.
 This allows you to make incremental upgrades to your abilities and gear in order to delve deeper into your next run and uncover more secrets.
 But be warned, Dead Cells’ combat is very unforgiving and requires you to always be moving and gauging when to attack.

 Hollow Knight (PC, PS4, Xbox One, Switch)